jsbaan/jsbaan.github.io/_posts/2025-01-14-ai-chat-app-from-scratch-part-2.md

 ### 3.5.1 Scaling language model inference <a name="3-5-1"></a>

-Even with our small, quantized model, language model inference requires much more compute than a simple FastAPI app.
+Even with our small, quantized language model, inference requires much more compute than a simple FastAPI app.
 The inference server handles incoming requests sequentially, and the default Container App resources of 0.5 virtual CPU cores and 1GB memory result in very slow response times: up to 30 seconds for generating 128 tokens with a context window of 1024 (these parameters are defined in the [LM API's Dockerfile](https://github.com/jsbaan/ai-app-from-scratch/blob/main/lm-api/Dockerfile)).

 Increasing vCPU to 2 and memory to 4GB gives much better inference speed, and handles about 10 requests within 30 seconds.
 I configured the http scaling rule very tightly at 2 concurrent requests, so whenever 2 users chat at the same time, the LM API will scale out.